hajekro/hajekro/README.md

 ## 4Refuel
 >  Sep 2019 - Mar 2021

-4Refuel Mobile Fuel Management is a technology-driven fuel logistics and tracking system designed to optimize on-site fueling for commercial fleets, construction equipment, and industrial operations.
+4Refuel Mobile Fuel Management is a technology-driven fuel logistics and tracking system for mission critical infrastructure, designed to optimize on-site fueling for commercial fleets, construction equipment, and industrial operations.
 It enables real-time tracking, automation, and reporting to improve efficiency, accuracy, and cost control in fuel delivery and consumption.

 ![4Refuel](/images/4refuel.jpg)